 Black box car insurance can also benefit the environment, as it makes you more likely to chose public transport instead of the car, particularly if it means your premium will increase or you will exceed your mileage limit.

 What’s more, if your car is stolen, fitted black boxes can act as a tracker so you can retrieve your vehicle.

 Cons of black box insurance

 Unfortunately there are some downsides to black box insurance that you should consider.

 For instance, if your circumstances change thanks to a change of job, or you moving house, it will impact the number of miles you drive.

-Black box insurance devices also can’t tell who is driving the car, so while you may not use the car another driver could exceed your miles and end up costing you a lot.
+Black box insurance devices also can’t tell who is driving the car, so while you may not use the car another driver could exceed your miles or lower your driving score and end up costing you a lot.